...

 Several legal issues may arise when a father is not listed on a child’s birth certificate.
 For example, the child may not be eligible for certain government benefits or face challenges obtaining a passport.
 Furthermore, the absence of a father’s name can create confusion over the child’s identity, making it difficult to access relevant information, such as medical history.

-Not having a legal father listed on a child’s birth certificate can have lasting effects on the child’s ability to receive inheritance and other benefits.
+Failing to list a legal father on a child’s birth certificate can impact the child’s ability to receive inheritance and other benefits.
 Without legal Paternity, the child may lose out on inheritance rights, Social Security survivor benefits, or health insurance coverage.
-Thus, it is crucial to establish Paternity, even in cases where the father is deceased.
+Thus, establishing paternity is crucial, even when the father is deceased.

 Rights of the Mother in Disputed Paternity Cases

 In disputed paternity cases, the mother has the right to seek financial support from the alleged father or his estate.
 Additionally, she has the right to request genetic testing to confirm Paternity.
-The mother must consult with a family law attorney to ensure her rights are protected throughout the process.
+The mother should consult with a family law attorney to protect her rights throughout the process.

 Party Involved